Ramotion/folding-cell/README.md

 ![Solution](/Tutorial-resources/Solution.png)
 ## Usage

-1) Create a new cell inherit from FoldingCell
+1) Create a new cell inheriting from `FoldingCell`

-2) Add UIView to your cell in your storyboard or nib file, inherit it from RotatedView.
+2) Add a UIView to your cell in your storyboard or nib file, inheriting from `RotatedView`.
-Connect the outlet from this view to the cell property "foregroundView".
+Connect the outlet from this view to the cell property `foregroundView`.
-Add constraints from this view to superview like a picture:
+Add constraints from this view to the superview, as in this picture:
 ![1.1](/Tutorial-resources/1.1.png)

-(constants of constraints may be differents).
-Add identifier "ForegroundViewTop" for top constraint.
-(This view will be show than cell is normal state).
+(constants of constraints may be different).
+Add the identifier `ForegroundViewTop` for the top constraint.
+(This view will be shown when the cell is in its normal state).

-3) Add other UIView to your cell, connect the outlet from this view to the cell property "containerView".
-Add constraints from this view to superview like a picture:
+3) Add other UIViews to your cell, connect the outlet from this view to the cell property `containerView`.
+Add constraints from this view to the superview like in the picture:

 ![1.2](/Tutorial-resources/1.2.png)

-(constants of constraints may be differents).
-Add identifier "ContainerViewTop" for top constraint.
+(constants of constraints may be different).
+Add the identifier "ContainerViewTop" for the top constraint.
-(This view will be show than cell is open state)
+(This view will be shown when the cell is opened)

-Your result something like this picture:
+Your result should be something like this picture:
 ![1.3](/Tutorial-resources/1.3.png)

 4) Now lets add folding views

-4.1) Add UIView to containerView (ContanerView is a UIView which your add on step 3) Add constraints from this view to containerView like a picture:
+4.1) Add a UIView to `containerView` (where `ContainerView` is the UIView which you've added on step 3) Add constraints from this view to `containerView` as in the picture:

 ![1.4](/Tutorial-resources/1.4.png)

-For correct animation height constraint constant may be equal foregroundView height constraint constant.
+For correct animation, the height constraint constant should be equal to `foregroundView`'s height constraint constant.
 Result:
 ![1.5](/Tutorial-resources/1.5.png)

-4.2) Add UIView to containerView inherit it from RotatedView.
-Add constraints from this view to containerView like a picture:
+4.2) Add a `UIView` to `containerView` inheriting from `RotatedView`.
+Add constraints from this view to `containerView` as in the picture:

 ![1.6](/Tutorial-resources/1.6.png).

-For correct animation height constraint constant may be equal foregroundView height constraint constant.
+For correct animation, the height constraint constant must be equal to `foregroundView`'s height constraint constant.
-Add identifier "yPosition" for top constraint. **tag must be equal 1**
+Add the identifier "yPosition" for the top constraint. **The tag must be equal to 1**
 Result:

 ![1.7](/Tutorial-resources/1.7.png)

-Next steps is optional (You can add views how many do you want)
+The following steps are optional (you can add as many views as you want).

-4.3) repeat 4.2 step only **increase tag for one**.
-(For correct animation height of the view must be lower or equal previous view)
+4.3) repeat 4.2, but **increasing the tag by one**.
+(For the correct animation, height of the view must be less than or equal to that of the previous view).

-Height of contanerView must be equal sum of heights its subviews picture:
+The height of `containerView` must be equal to the sum of the heights of its subviews:
 ![1.8](/Tutorial-resources/1.8.png)

-ok we finish configure cell
+Ok, we've finished configuring the cell.

-5) Added code to your UITableViewController
+5) Adding code to your UITableViewController

 5.1) Add constants:
 ``` swift